Artistic Director

 Gabriela Benyas, violin

 Gabriela Benyas recently graduated from Columbia University, on the Dean’s List every semester, with a B.A. in History and a Minor in Hispanic Studies.
 Her senior thesis analyzed the relationship of the artists Pablo Casals and Manuel da Falla to the Franco dictatorship in Spain.
 She studied violin with Professors Michael Barta and Munro Otani and served as Co-Principal Second Violin of the Columbia University Orchestra.
 Last summer she performed with Musica Le Mans in France, and has been a featured chamber musician at music festivals in Spain and Italy.
 Gabriela has appeared twice at Carnegie Hall with her chamber ensembles and at Alice Tully Hall with the Columbia University Orchestra.
 She was previously Concertmaster of the Southern Illinois Symphony, First Violin of the SISO String Quartet, and a three-year participant in the Illinois All-State and Honors Orchestras.
 She co-founded the Crown Quartet in January 2023, which has since performed at the Columbia Presidential Inauguration in October 2023 and two Columbia Commencement ceremonies before crowds of 30,000 gusts in May 2023 and 2025.
-She begins work as a paralegal with BraunHagey & Borden in Manhattan this August.
+She began work as a paralegal with BraunHagey & Borden in Manhattan in August of 2025.

 AJ Bernal, Horn